Santa María de Guía de Gran Canaria: Climatology

 As it enters the interior of the island the number of sunny days per year is less; It rains more and temperatures are generally lower.

 Population

 Heritage sites

 The caves of Valerón, also called cenobio de Valerón, is a property of cultural interest in the "archaeological site" category.
 It is the largest pre-Hispanic collective granary.
-Its size is representative of Gran Canaria agriculture, unique among the Canaries islands in that it was traditionally dominated by plantations, with much of these being grains, rather than by stock-breeding.
+Its size is representative of Gran Canaria agriculture, unique among the Canaries islands in that it was traditionally dominated by plantations, much of these being grains, rather than by stock-breeding.

 The Quintana House is a sample of the ancient architecture of the municipality of Guia de Gran Canaria in the Canarian island of Gran Canaria, located in the Plaza Mayor de Guía and its buildings date from the 16th century.
 The Canarian balcony is of Mudejar style, in wood and coat of arms with the surnames Guanarteme and Quintana.